jamijam/etheruby/README.md

 ------- | ---- | --------
-from | String | Set the from address for this method call. parameters | Array | Set the types of arguments this method can receive. returns | Array | Set the returns types. value | FixNum | Set the value of ether sent with this method. gas | FixNum | Sets the gas to use with this method. gas_price | FixNum | Set the gas_price to use with this method.
+from | String | Set the from address for this method call. parameters | Array | Set the types of arguments this method can receive. returns | Array | Set the return types. value | FixNum | Set the value of ether sent with this method. gas | FixNum | Sets the gas to use with this method. gas_price | FixNum | Set the gas_price to use with this method.

-If your method does not take any arguments and do not returns anything, you can remove the block after the keyword.
+If your method doesn't take any argument and doesn't return anything, you can remove the block after the keyword.

 ```
 Foo.bar([2.125, 8.5])